Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Introduction:

 Intracellular cargo such as vesicles, filaments and organelles are transported inside the cell by molecular motors like kinesin, dynein and myosin.
-The motors convert chemical energy to mechanical energy through ATP hydrolysis \cite{schnitzer1997kinesin}, while operating individually as well as in homologous or heterologous teams \cite{kural2005kinesin,leduc2007detection}.
-Numerous experimental studies have analyzed multi-motor ensembles and have demonstrated the benefits of working in teams, such as enhanced run-lengths \cite{kunwar2008stepping,muller2010bidirectional} and robustness in a turbulent environment \cite{kunwar2010robust}.
+The motors convert chemical energy to mechanical energy through ATP hydrolysis \cite{schnitzer1997kinesin} and traverse on microtubule filaments, while operating individually as well as in homologous or heterologous teams \cite{kural2005kinesin,leduc2007detection}.
+Numerous experimental studies have analyzed multi-motor ensembles \cite{jamison2012cooperative,rai2022multimodal} and have demonstrated the benefits of working in teams, such as enhanced run-lengths \cite{kunwar2008stepping,muller2010bidirectional} and robustness in a turbulent environment \cite{kunwar2010robust}.
 On the analytical side, there are multiple studies that investigate cargo transport by two \cite{berger2012distinct,driver2010coupling} or more than two \cite{kunwar2010robust} motors and analyze average velocity, run-length and distributions of bound motors \cite{klumpp2005cooperative} that shed light on team behavior.
-Several of these studies utilize a probabilistic description of single motor behavior to build models that describe transport of cargo by a team \cite{klumpp2015molecular,klumpp2005cooperative,posta2009enhancement,kunwar2010robust}.
-These models coupled by Monte-Carlo (MC) methods offer numerous benefits in terms of simulating behavior of teams of motors that help guide tedious experiments \cite{kunwar2008stepping}.
-While Monte-Carlo simulations have proven helpful, they suffer from (i) the inability to detect modalities of transport that are rare, (ii) a lack of deductive capability of understanding a specific mode seen in a realization of the MC simulation easily and (iii) the inability to provide insights into the asymptotic behavior of the team of motors.
-On the other hand simplified models that encapsulate the dynamics of team of motors provide insights analytically, but these models lie on the other end of the spectrum to MC simulations where a detailed description is not addressed.
+Several of these studies utilize a probabilistic description of single motor behavior obtained experimentally \cite{mehta1999single, niekamp2021three, shrivastava2019stiffness,shrivastava2022cargo}.
+They often rely on data obtained from instruments such as optical tweezers \cite{visscher199838, mallik2009intracellular,bhaban2018single, roychowdhury2013design} to build and analyze models that describe transport of cargo by a team \cite{klumpp2015molecular,klumpp2005cooperative,posta2009enhancement,kunwar2010robust,bhaban2016interrogating,talukdar2016steady, shrivastava2018transport,shrivastava2019semi}.
+These models, coupled with Monte-Carlo (MC) methods, offer numerous benefits in terms of simulating behavior of teams of motors that help guide experiments that are insightful but demanding in terms of time and resources \cite{kunwar2008stepping}.
+While MC simulations have proven helpful, they suffer from the following drawbacks - (i) The MC simulations are unable to detect modes/methodologies of transport that are rare. (ii) If a specific mode of transport is observed in a realization of MC simulation, it is difficult to further deduce the details of that mode. (iii) The MC simulations are unable to provide insights into the asymptotic behavior of the team of motors.
+On the other hand, simplified models that encapsulate the dynamics of team of motors provide insights analytically.
+However, these models lie on the other end of the spectrum to MC simulations where a detailed description is not addressed and simplifying assumptions may take the simulations farther away from reality.